nordic-institute/X-Road/doc/Manuals/ig-cs_x-road_6_central_server_installation_guide.md

 When using a remote database server with the central server, you should verify that the version of the local PostgreSQL client matches the version of the remote PostgreSQL server.

 To use a remote database server instead of the default locally installed one, you need to pre-create a configuration file containing the database administrator master password.
-If storing the database administrator password on the security server is not possible due to security risk or other problem, the alternative is to create the database structure manually as described in [Annex D Create Database Structure Manually](#annex-d-create-database-structure-manually).
+If storing the database administrator password on the central server is not possible due to security risk or other problem, the alternative is to create the database structure manually as described in [Annex D Create Database Structure Manually](#annex-d-create-database-structure-manually).
 Otherwise, creating the configuration file can be done by performing the following steps:

   ```
   sudo touch /etc/xroad.properties